PdxCodeGuild/tardigrade/2 Flask + HTML + CSS/docs/13 Flask Forms.md

 # Conditional Rendering

-We can conditionally render CSS classes using if and else statements
+We can conditionally render CSS classes using if/ else statements

 ```python
 @app.route('/test/')